microformats/microformats-parser/CONTRIBUTING.md

 We use a few developer tools to help maintain code quality.

 - TypeScript is used to statically typecheck all code.
-- Prettier (`yarn prettier:list`) is used as an opinionated code-formatter.
+- Prettier (`npm run prettier:list`) is used as an opinionated code-formatter.
 A fix command is executed on each commit automatically.
-- ESLint (`yarn lint`) validates your code against specific rules.
+- ESLint (`npm run lint`) validates your code against specific rules.
 A check is executed on each commit automatically, and will prevent a commit if there are any errors found.
-- Mocha (`yarn test`) tests the package against a set of tests (located in `/test`).
+- Mocha (`npm test`) tests the package against a set of tests (located in `/test`).
 These are ran automatically in CI for each push.
   - These tests are ran against the [microformats test suite](https://github.com/microformats/tests) and some additional test cases.
   - Mocha tests for the built package is ran against all supported LTS versions of node.
   - Tests require 100% code coverage to pass.